Hurlyburly: Original Broadway production

+2005 Off-Broadway revival

 Film adaptation

 Rabe wrote the screenplay for a 1998 film version directed by Anthony Drazan.
 He condensed the action into two hours and updated the setting from the mid-1980s to the late 1990s.
 The cast included Sean Penn, Kevin Spacey, Chazz Palminteri, Robin Wright Penn, Garry Shandling, Anna Paquin, and Meg Ryan.
 Penn's performance won him the Volpi Cup and Drazan was nominated for the Golden Lion at the Venice Film Festival.
 Penn also was nominated Best Male Lead at the Independent Spirit Awards.